Gender Identity Policy

 Names & Pronouns

-As the School is an all-girls school, the feminine form of pronouns will be used to refer to all students, including both Cisgender Girls, Transgender Girls, Non-Binary Persons or Transgender boys, and will be used in all School documentation and records except where otherwise required by law.
-Non-Binary Persons and Transgender boys may seek an accommodation to be addressed by the names and the pronouns they prefer to use while they remain enrolled in the school.
+As the School is a girl-centred school, the feminine form of pronouns (she/her) will be used to refer to all students, including Cisgender Girls and Transgender Girls, and will be used in all School documentation and records except where otherwise required by law.
+Where an Accommodated Student requests an accommodation concerning pronouns, the School will meet with the student and, where appropriate, her family and consider the student’s request for accommodation.

 Confidentiality and Privacy

 At all times, the privacy rights of the student involved are paramount.
 The School respects the privacy of all students and complies with the Personal Information Protection Act.
-The School will not disclose information that may reveal that a student is Transgender or Non-Binary Person to other parents/guardians, students or staff, unless legally authorized or required to do so, or unless the student or the student’s parent/guardian has expressly authorized such disclosure.
-While the School will comply with its obligations under the Personal Information Protection Act, students have the right to discuss their Gender Identity openly should they choose to do so.
+The School will not disclose information that may reveal that a student is a Transgender or Non-Binary Person to parents/guardians, students or staff unless the School has the student’s express consent to do so, the School believes that it is in the student’s best interests for the School to do so or the School is otherwise legally authorized or required to do so.
+While the School will comply with its obligations under the Personal Information Protection Act, students have the right to discuss their Gender Identity openly, should they choose to do so.

 Dress Code

 Students will be expected to dress in the School uniform.
-Where a Transgender Girl or Non-Binary Person requests an accommodation concerning the School uniform, the School will meet with the student, and where appropriate her family, and consider the student’s request for accommodation in good faith.
+Where a Transgender Girl or Accommodated Student requests an accommodation concerning the School uniform, the School will meet with the student and, where appropriate, her family and consider the student’s request for accommodation.

 Facility Use